Transparency Statement 2021

 Internal quality control

 The firm engages external reviewers to monitor the quality of audit, assurance and tax work, as well as other services provided by the firm.
 Reviews take place eight times per annum with reports delivered to the PSC and the Audit Compliance Partner.
 Our external reviewers also carry out an annual whole firm practice assurance review.

 The reviews of the firm’s audit work are performed to ensure the firm is compliant with the requirements of ISQC (UK) 1.
-The review period for the firm has been changed to bring it in line with the firm’s financial year end.
-In the eleven-month period ended 31 May 2020, overall, the firm achieved it’s average benchmark that at least 85% of the files reviewed required either minor or no improvements.
+In the twelve-month period ended 31 May 2021, overall, the firm achieved it’s average benchmark that at least 85% of the files reviewed required either minor or no improvements.

 External quality control

 PKF Littlejohn LLP is a Registered Auditor and is regulated in the conduct of its services by the Financial Reporting Council and the Institute of Chartered Accountants in England & Wales (ICAEW), including as a Designated Professional Body for investment business.
 The firm is registered with the Isle of Man Financial Services Authority and the Jersey Financial Services Commission to undertake audit work in connection with market traded companies incorporated in the Isle of Man and Jersey respectively.
 The firm is also registered with the Public Company Accounting Oversight Board and the Canadian Public Accountability Board to undertake audit work in connection with US and Canadian listed entities respectively.